SystemsApproach/ops/provision.rst

 accurate data about its resources.
 Keeping this information in sync with the reality of the physical infrastructure is often the weakest link in this process.
-The only saving grace is that the information is highly structured, and the tool we use (NetBox) helps us codify this structure.
+The only saving grace is that the information is highly structured, and tools like NetBox help us codify this structure.

 3.1.2 Configure and Boot